“Hangover” in Spanish: 7 Slang Words from Latin America and Europe

 Esa mujer es cruda y mala. — That woman is cold and mean.

-Estoy crudo(a). — I’m hung over.
-(Can be used both feminine and masculine.)
+Estoy crudo… cruda. — I’m hung over. [masculine and feminine]

-Tengo un mal crudo. — I have a bad hangover.
-(Only masculine form.)
+Tengo un mal crudo. — I have a bad hangover. [masculine]

 This Spanish word has what seems like a million English translations: gum, anything sticky, an elastic substance, an adhesive or an eraser.
 This is sometimes even used to talk about rubber, like a goma elástica (rubber band).